EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

     php-bcmath php-gd php-mbstring php-soap php-zip \
     composer

-# Installing Xdebug for a better developer experience.
+# Install Xdebug for a better developer experience.
 RUN apt-get update && apt-get install -y php-xdebug RUN echo "xdebug.remote_enable=on" >> /etc/php/7.4/mods-available/xdebug.ini
 RUN echo "xdebug.remote_autostart=on" >> /etc/php/7.4/mods-available/xdebug.ini

-# Installing the mysql CLI client.
+# Install the mysql CLI client.
 RUN apt-get update && apt-get install -y mysql-client

-# Set up a non root user with sudo access
+# Set up a non-root user with sudo access.
 RUN groupadd --gid $GID $USER \
     && useradd -s /bin/bash --uid $UID --gid $GID -m $USER \
-    # Add sudo support for the non-root user
     && apt-get install -y sudo \
-    && echo $USER ALL=\(root\) NOPASSWD:ALL > /etc/sudoers.d/$USER\
+    && echo "$USER ALL=(root) NOPASSWD:ALL" > /etc/sudoers.d/$USER \
     && chmod 0440 /etc/sudoers.d/$USER

-# Use the non root user to log in as into the container
+# Use the non-root user to log in as into the container.
 USER ${UID}:${GID}

 # Set this as the default directory when we connect to the container.
 WORKDIR /workspaces/magento-demo

-# This is a quick hack to make sure the container has something to run when it starts, preventing it from closing itself automatically when created.
-You could also remove this and run the container with `docker run -t -d` to get the same effect.
+# This is a quick hack to make sure the container has something to run
+# when it starts, preventing it from closing itself automatically when
+# created.
+You could also remove this and run the container with `docker
+# run -t -d` to get the same effect.
 More on `docker run` further below.
 CMD ["sleep", "infinity"]
 ```